-Chile is a beautiful, culturally rich country but sadly it is also a country of inequality.
+Chile is a beautiful, culturally rich country but sadly it is also a country of great inequality.
 Even so, it is one of the most developed Latin American countries and has been an OECD member since 2010 but still it is ranked as the 20th most unequal country worldwide, with a large economic disparity.
-As a result of the vicious cycle of poverty there is a population of approximately 10,000 children and youth living under the protection of the government due to the fact that they are oppressed, invisible and their rights have been violated in one form or another.
+There is a population of approximately 10,000 children and youth living under the protection of the government.
+The vicious cycle of poverty has led to them becoming oppressed, invisible, and their rights being violated in one form or another.

-Institutionalized at a young age, these children do not receive the necessary care they need and their elemental right to live in family is violated; which dramatically affects their identity and development as individuals.
-Once they reach age 18 they age out of the system of protection and are prime targets for drug trafficking, prostitution and criminal mafias.
-For many, the next institution that will receive them is the local jail- 50% of those in jail were under government protection living in institutions.
-Sadly, when many of these youth have their children, they are unable to take responsibility and care for them and this story of oppression is repeated over generations.
+Institutionalized at a young age, these children do not receive the necessary care they need and their elemental right to live in family is violated, which dramatically affects their identity and development as individuals.
+Once they reach 18 years old they age out of the system of protection and are prime targets for drug trafficking, prostitution and criminal mafias.
+For many, the next institution that will receive them is prison- 50% of those in jail were once under government protection living in group homes.
+Sadly, when many of these youth have their own children, they are unable to take responsibility and care for them and this story of oppression is repeated across generations.

-We mobilize the Church, government, NGO’s, private businesses and educational institutions to be hope and family for these children and youth in three different ways:
+We mobilize the Church, government, NGOs, private businesses, individuals and educational institutions to be hope and family for these children and youth, in three

-Social Insertion: Once the youth turn 18 years old and are no longer under the government’s care, we welcome them as their family and network of support.
-We continue working to bring healing and purpose to their lives while helping them meet their basic needs of a place to live, food, healthcare, education and employment.
+Once the youth turn 18 years old and are no longer under the government’s care, we welcome them as their family and network of support.
+We continue working to bring healing and purpose to their lives while helping them meet their basic needs of a place to live, food, healthcare, education, and employment.